greg-js/arch-wiki-md-repo/wiki/_content/english/MySQL.md

 ```

-To simplify administration, you might want to install a front-end such as [mysql-workbench](https://www.archlinux.org/packages/?name=mysql-workbench) and/or [Adminer](/index.php/Adminer "Adminer").
+To simplify administration, you might want to install a front-end such as [dbeaver](https://aur.archlinux.org/packages/dbeaver/), [mysql-workbench](https://www.archlinux.org/packages/?name=mysql-workbench), [Adminer](/index.php/Adminer "Adminer") or [phpMyAdmin](/index.php/PhpMyAdmin "PhpMyAdmin"). [mysql-workbench](https://www.archlinux.org/packages/?name=mysql-workbench) is not completely compatible with MariaDB but can be used for basic tasks.

 ### Upgrade MariaDB